Keybby/ihm-keyboard/rapports/partie_2_prototype.typ

 == App logic

-The state of our app mainly consists in:
+The whole app revolves around the main view which is always visible.
+Other aspects are dynamically added on the side menu or as contextual menus.

+The main view in comprised of several parts:
-- the entire state of the keyboard, most of which is visible to the user at any time
+- The entire state of the keyboard, most of which is visible to the user at any time
-- the tool currently selected (highlighted in the interface).
+- The tool bar at the top, with the tool currently selected highlighted in the interface.
-- the layer currently selected
+- A layer system, organizing the keys placed by the user.
+More on that below.
+- A side menu giving the user access to several parameters depending on their current tool and selection.

 The tool enabled by default is the selection tool.
 When the user clicks on a key, it will open all it's metadata in the right panel.